Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 Since the goal of the script is to try out various different parameters and datasets, the script can save and load models (vocab, LSTMs and all).
 The user can choose where to load and save the models.
 Note that any change to the chatbot script may mess up the saved model, however, there are backups (model weights and vocab pickle files) for each saved model that could be used to reconstruct the model.

 ## User Guide
 **Dependencies:** Python 3.6+, Numpy, Keras, Tensorflow, nltk, spaCy.
+Make sure you have the necessary spaCy and nltk datasets downloaded (the script will ask you to do so if you don't).
 It is recommended to have Tensorflow (or whatever Keras backend) work with a GPU since large models will take a considerable amount of time to train (this will require a supported NVIDIA GPU).
 Also, it is recommended to have around 2 GB of system memory for relatively large models with a reasonable vocab and batch size.

 ### Data & Vocab JSON file spec
 The Data and Vocab file must be a JSON file and **both** have the following attributes: